inferno-framework/service-base-url-test-kit/README.md

 # Service Base URL Test Kit

-The **Service Base URL Test Kit** provides a set of tests that verifies conformance of Service Base URL publications to data format requirements as described in [Conditions of Maintenance of Certification - Application programming
+The **Service Base URL Test Kit** provides a set of tests that verify conformance of Service Base URL publications to data format requirements as described in [Conditions of Maintenance of Certification - Application programming